brugr9/UEPluginVolumeCreator/README.md

 ##### 3.1.4.1.
 Region Of Interest

-* MeshCube: `BP_RegionOfInterest` instance as Reference Object, ideally subordinated in Outline Hierarchy (Scene Graph)
+* MeshCube: `BP_ROI` instance as Reference Object, ideally subordinated in Outline Hierarchy (Scene Graph)
 * used for geometry subtraction in the shader

 ##### 3.1.4.2.
 Clip Plane